 Click the “Copy Clickbandit to clipboard” button.
 This will copy the Clickbandit script to your clipboard.

-The Burp Clickbandit Logo will appear at the top of the browser window and the original page will be loaded with in the frame which ready for the attack to be performed, this is said to be the record mode of burp clickbandit.
+The Burp Clickbandit Logo will appear at the top of the browser window and the original page will be loaded within the frame which readies for the attack to be performed, this is said to be the record mode of burp clickbandit.
 Then we need to perform one or more mouse clicks to record your clickjacking attack, as this will involve performing the mouse clicks that the victim user needs to perform for making some desired action.
 We can also use the “disable click actions” checkbox to record clicks without the target page handling them.
 When you have finished recording, click the “Finish” button to enter review mode.

 When you have finished recording your clickjacking attack, Burp Clickbandit enters into review mode.
 This lets you review the generated attack, with the attack user interface over the original page UI.

 Click on Save Button, allows you to save an html file containing the attack.
 This can be used as a real-world exploit as clickjacking vulnerability.

 We have opened the saved html file which shows a transparent UI we have created over the original UI with a click button in the red box appearing on the page.

 We can click the buttons on the attack UI to verify that the attack works.
 A message will appear the, you’ve been clickjacked as shown in the image.